mantasbil/NeuralNetwork-PyTorch/README.md

 ## Results

-The training history, including training and validation loss, and validation F1 score, is recorded and plotted to visualize the model's performance during training.
+The training history, including training and validation loss, and validation F1 score, is recorded, loss curves are plotted to visualize the model's performance during training.

 ## How to Use